atbiggie/Project1/README.md

 ![](README_files/figure-gfm/bar%20graph-1.png)<!-- -->

-Here we can see the observation we made earlier about Maine and Argentina having low humidity, but most often low or high cloud coverage, respectively.
-In addition, it’s also easier to see that the forecast for Chile is mostly medium humidity and high cloud coverage.
+Here we can see the observation we made earlier about Chile and Argentina having high cloud coverage, but most often medium or low humidity, respectively.
+In addition, it’s also easier to see that the forecast for Colombia most often includes medium humidity and high cloud coverage.
 A puzzling observation is that Turks and Caicos always has medium humidity, but either low or high cloud coverage.

 Next, I’ll look at how location affects minimum and maximum daily temperature using boxplots.